Unit 8 Data Sets And Distributions — Unit Plan

 We can see that squares with 3 centimeter sides are the most common and many others are about the same size.
 That means we could say that side lengths of about 3 centimeters are typical of squares in this set.

 A group of students was asked, “How many children are in your family?”
-The responses are displayed in the dot plot.
+The responses are displayed in the dot plot below.

 A dot plot, number of children, 0 through 6 by ones.
 Starting at 0, the number of dots above each increment is 0, 5, 7, 5, 2, 1, 0.